Last Updated: Sept. 17, 2020

 Are all City of White Rock buildings closed to the public?

-The City of White Rock has closed all of its City-operated buildings to the public and is ensuring that staff are working a safe distance from each other or working off site to provide essential City services.
+The City is ensuring that staff are working a safe distance from each other or working off site to provide essential City services.

 Is solid waste collection happening as usual?